 BCA commits to making space for continuous learning.
-In 2020 we invested in the Cultural Equity Learning Community (CELC) for every member of our staff.
-We will commit to an annual investment in Racial Equity and Sexual Harassment Training for staff, Board of Directors, and resident artists starting in 2021.
+In 2020 and in 2022 we invested in the Cultural Equity Learning Community (CELC) for every member of our staff.
+We have further committed to an annual investment in Racial Equity Training for staff, Board of Directors, and resident artists starting in 2023.

 - How can we distribute power differently so that it is shared more diffusely across the organization?

 - How can we be open to learning on the job, making mistakes, and trying new things?